MainulDip/KotlinEveryday/kotlin-basic-106-coroutine.md

     val job = launch {
         repeat(1000) { i ->
             println("job: I'm sleeping $i ...")
-            delay(500L) // this makes the loop suspend for 500ms, in this time the thread gets some time to cancle the computation and call the canclable call
+            delay(500L) // this makes the loop suspend for 500ms, in this time the thread gets some time to cancel the computation and call the cancelable call
         }
     }
     delay(1300L) // delay a bit